Who is the greatest player in Toronto Raptors history?

-Here it is, the undisputed, definitive top 10 Toronto Raptors of all-time.
+That said... this is MY list, the undisputed and definitive top 10 Toronto Raptors of all-time.

 10. Fred VanVleet

-It may be recency bias, but how can you leave Mr. Bet on Yourself outside of the top 10?
+How can you leave Mr. Bet on Yourself outside of the top 10?
 Without Fred VanVleet's shooting in the Eastern Conference Finals and NBA Finals, the Raptors don't celebrate a championship.
-His playoff contribution will age like a fine wine, especially since all the highlight reels will feature his signature scream in Game 6 of the Finals.
+His playoff contribution has aged like a fine wine, especially since all the highlight reels will feature his signature scream in Game 6 of the Finals.

 And ... the great Hubie Brown thought he was the Finals MVP, even after watching Kawhi dominate the series.